oraffsarah/TheEnvironmentChallengeApp/README.md

 The `Challenges Component` displays all the challenges from the data for the user, and has four sub-components.
 A top-bar menu displays button for the user, to select `Easy`, `Medium`, or `Hard` challenges using conditional rendering.
 ![Challenges easy](https://github.com/DeclanDavis/TheEnvironmentChallengeApp/blob/main/CODE%20/Images/challenges.1.png?raw=true)

 The `Medium` and `Hard` challenges are initially *locked*.
 The user must accumulate a number of points, before they become available.
-This is achieved by using conditional rendering to dislay the `locked challenges component` should the `currentPointTotal` be below the required *threshold*.
+This is achieved by using conditional rendering to display the `Locked Challenges Component` should the `currentPointTotal` be below the required *threshold*.

 ![Challenges locked](https://github.com/DeclanDavis/TheEnvironmentChallengeApp/blob/main/CODE%20/Images/challenges.2.png?raw=true)